skilledd007/retreat1-ex2/yourteam/amrit.md

-Hi my is Amrit:
+#Hi my name is Amrit

-A little bit about me:
+##A litle bit about me

+Currently, I am a 3rd Electrical Engineering student taking a minor in computer engineering.
+I have a strong interest in RF engineering and Electric Cars.